GEOPHONE FAQ

 It's not a typical geophone with a coil and a magnet.
 It's for listening for underground leaks in pipes.

-Here's a good link with pictures.
+Here's a good link.

 What makes me an expert on geophones?